 While vocational rehabilitation is voluntary, your employer or insurer can request that a vocational rehabilitation counselor evaluate your injuries and abilities in order to determine what types of jobs you could reasonably perform.
 If you are found to be employable in a sustainable job, your compensation could be reduced.
 I will talk more about this later in this article - but this is important.

 Will I have to give up my disability benefits? ...Can I receive free job training and continue to collect disability while I'm doing it?

-No. You can still receive your disability compensation for the duration of the program, and can collect your total benefits if attending vocational retraining sessions prevents you from working.
+You can still receive your disability compensation for the duration of the program, and can collect your total benefits if attending vocational retraining sessions prevents you from working.

 Who is eligible for free vocational rehabilitation through the DBA?

 These services are available to any DBA employee who has a work injury that prevents him or her from returning to the job held before injury.
 It will be up to the Office of Workers’ Compensation programs (OWCP) to determine whether or not a worker may benefit from these programs, but usually workers who have some degree of lifelong disability are accepted.

 There are many ways a worker can enter into vocational rehabilitation.
 Once your doctor determines that you will be unable to perform your previous job duties, both you and your previous employer can request an evaluation for retraining services from the OWCP.
 To learn more about your options after a work injury, look through our free book, DBA Resource Guide.

 How do I participate in the Department of Labor OWCP vocational rehabilitation program?